 Carpenter ants vary in size and color but are usually large (1/4-1/2 inch) and are black.
 Occasionally, swarms of winged carpenter ants will emerge inside your home.
 One way to identify Carpenter ants is to observe if the ants are all different sizes.
 This means they are polymorphic.
 Carpenter ants are polymorphic and black, sometimes with a burgundy thorax (middle body part).
 Carpenter ant swarms usually occur in the spring and are a sure sign that a colony is nesting somewhere near or even inside your home.

-Using some of the least toxic and effective products for ant control on the market.We pride ourselves on bringing you ant control treatments that exceed industry standards.
+Using some of the least toxic and most effective products for ant control on the market, we pride ourselves on bringing you ant control treatments that exceed industry standards.

 An effective ant control program begins by conducting a thorough inspection by a pest control expert who can determine the best extermination treatment program for ant removal in your home, yard or commercial building.
 After the inspection, an integrated pest exterminator plan that includes the Inside-Out Program may be recommended.
 Inside-Out offers effective control with two leading-edge products: both for undetectable ant control inside and out.